What Is This Weed?

 What Is A Sedge Weed?

-Sedges are one of the most difficult to eliminate types of weeds we deal with in the Fort Lauderdale area.
+Sedges are one of the most difficult to eliminate types of weeds we deal with in our South Florida service area.
 Sedges are fast growing weeds that compete with your turfgrass for water, nutrients, and space.

 It is important to determine what type of sedge you have because some are annual and some are perennial.
 An annual sedge will take root during the season and be gone next year.
 A perennial will return year after year.

 If you have a perennial sedge, it is important to prevent the sedge from growing and producing seedheads.
 These seedhead will disperse seeds and allow this type of sedge to spread across your lawn.

 A perennial may also spread underground by way of rhizomes or tubers.
 So, even if you're able to keep your lawn trimmed and reduce the dispersal of seeds, these sedges can continue to spread.

 Sedge weeds are associated with too much irrigation and overwatering.
 If you notice that puddles develop or water is standing in your lawn, this is likely the reason for your sedge weed problems.
 We also often see sedge weeds in shady areas of lawns that don't dry as quickly as areas of turf in full sun.